mikewitk/lighthouse-web-notes/react.md

 In **React** there is just one pattern: the **COMPONENT**.
 Every app is a component, and components may be assembled from other components.

-usually, a component's job is to get or manage data, and then present that data.
+Usually, a component's job is to get or manage data, and then present that data.

 # Webpack